Sign up for our newsletter

-UK businesses miss out on £84bn a year because of poor-quality people management, according to a 2015 study by Investors in People (IIP).
+Poor talent management means UK businesses miss out on £84 billion every year, according to a 2015 study by Investors in People (IIP).

-With over 25 years of expertise, we’re specialists in people and talent management consultancy, including:
+With almost 30 years of expertise, we are specialists in people and talent management consultancy, including:

-Our consultants will then create and present a high-level final report featuring expert recommendations to address your critical talent management questions.
-These can be designed for a variety of target audiences, including steering groups, Boards and other key stakeholders or oversight committees.
+Our consultants will then create and present a high-level final report featuring expert recommendations to address your critical talent management priorities.
+These can be designed for a variety of target audiences, including steering groups, boards and other key stakeholders or oversight committees.

 – How can your existing talent management provision be tied into workforce planning?

-- Who is currently in your talent pipeline, what are their skill-sets, where are they drawn from and what progression routes are they offered?
+– Who is currently in your talent pipeline, what are their skillsets, where are they drawn from, and what routes of progression are they offered?

 – Who is outside of the pipeline?
 Are there methods for getting them ‘talent ready’?